 To avoid this, try evaluating the data in connection with other data areas to build a broad picture of the performance of your content, and how best you can improve fro the future.

-Choosing the wrong keywords
+Choosing the wrong keywords for your content marketing

 Data surrounding keywords can be a real challenge to navigate.
 Many companies choose to focus on the most popular phrases for their industry, using data surrounding competitors key words, and most common search terms.
 But to be successful, you need to choose keywords that are relevant to your industry, and you also need to create content for different stages of the “funnel”.
 This means that you will need to create different content types to attract a new audience, inform them, and persuade them to purchase.
 And for each different content purpose, there is a different set of keywords that you will need to rely on.